cornellpepper/CuWatch_code/README.md

 pip install mpremote mpy-cross
 ```

-## How to prep a board for use in Physics 2010.
+## How to prep a board for use in Physics 1110 at Cornell

+### Clone or copy this repo to your local machine

+Either download the zip file or use git to clone the local repo to your machine.

-### Register the Pico-W with PhysIT.
+### Register the Pico-W with PhysIT

 To be able to log onto the Pico-W web server, its MAC address must be registered with PhysIT.
 To get the mac address, plug the board into your computer and run the `findmac.py` script.